 In general, the findings of this research revealed that the majority of the students believed that using online survey tools and methods are useful and suitable for improving lesson plans.
-Given that the main mission of educational institutions is to in-
+Given that the main mission of educational institutions is to inTable 3.
+Main Themes Extracted on Strengths and Weaknesses of Online Surveys

-Table : 3.
-Main Themes Extracted on Strengths and Weaknesses of Online Surveys Themes Students' Opinions Strengths Improved "This method will improve the quality of educational sessions." performance of "This method will make professors change their teaching method in ways that will be beneficial to teachers students."
+Themes Students' Opinions Strengths Improved "This method will improve the quality of educational sessions." performance of "This method will make professors change their teaching method in ways that will be beneficial to teachers students."
 "It will improve the educational content."
 "Providing feedback from questionnaires completed by students at each session to professor and solutions devised by professor and collaboration with students can be helpful."
-Quick "If there is a weakness in education, the relevant professor can be quickly informed through this comments and software." fee feedback "Questions can be answered quickly and easily and the ability to express opinions about details exists."
+Quick "If there is a weakness in education, the relevant professor can be quickly informed through this comments and software." feedback "Questions can be answered quickly and easily and the ability to express opinions about details exists."
 "Its positive point is the fast transfer of comments and feedback of the students from the classroom who may not be able to provide face-to-face comments."
-Considering students' opinions "Using this method will be very useful if professors pay attention to the opinions of the students."
-"Questions can be answered quickly and easily and the ability to express opinions about details exists." opinions оринонз "Professor can evaluate his/her performance by considering the views of the students in each session and understand his/her strengths and weaknesses in different subjects."
-"Its positive point is the fast transfer of comments and feedback of the students from classroom Immuovad who may not be able to provide face-to-face comments."
-"Passion and focus of the students to learn will increase when they are allowed to participate in the Improved students' learn- planning and presentation of educational content." ing experience "Use of new teaching aids and familiarity with these methods is necessary for the new generation."
-Improved students' "Passion and focus of the students to learn will increase when students are allowed to participate".
-"Providing feedback from questionnaires completed by students at each session to the professor and participation solutions devised by the professor and collaboration with students can be helpful."
-Quick evaluation "We will have more presence of mind and our attention at meetings will increase because this eval- uation is done at the end of each session."
-Weaknesses Accessibility "Sometimes there is no Internet access for students." weaknesses Accessionity Need for more "Email service provider server problems and lack of access to email for off-campus students."
-"Given that questions about each session are repetitious, answers will be similar to each other." questions in "It is better that questions about a professor's behavior in each session and the amount of learning evaluation and student's attention also be asked." evaluation "Using a common questionnaire is not very useful for evaluation of all sessions; thus a little change can be made in the questionnaire according to each session."
+Considering "Using this method will be very useful if professors pay attention to the opinions of the students." students' opinions "Questions can be answered quickly and easily and the ability to express opinions about details exists." opinions "Professor can evaluate his/her performance by considering the views of the students in each ses- sion and understand his/her strengths and weaknesses in different subjects."
+"Its positive point is the fast transfer of comments and feedback of the students from classroom who may not be able to provide face-to-face comments."
+Improved "Passion and focus of the students to learn will increase when they are allowed to participate in the students' learn- planning and presentation of educational content." ing experience "Use of new teaching aids and familiarity with these methods is necessary for the new generation."
+Improved "Passion and focus of the students to learn will increase when students are allowed to participate". students' participation "Providing feedback from questionnaires completed by students at each session to the professor and solutions devised by the professor and collaboration with students can be helpful."
+Quick "We will have more presence of mind and our attention at meetings will increase because this eval- evaluation uation is done at the end of each session."
+Weaknesses Accessibility "Sometimes there is no Internet access for students."
+"Email service provider server problems and lack of access to email for off-campus students."
+Need for more "Given that questions about each session are repetitious, answers will be similar to each other." questions in "It is better that questions about a professor's behavior in each session and the amount of learning evaluation and student's attention also be asked."
+"Using a common questionnaire is not very useful for evaluation of all sessions; thus a little change can be made in the questionnaire according to each session."
 "In this form, it is better to consider some questions in the framework of issues in that session so that the level of a student's understanding of the course content is measured."
 Limited time "Filling out the questionnaire and commenting about each session leads to a waste of time."
-"There are too many questions, and answering them needs patience."
+Limited time "There are too many questions, and answering them needs patience."
 "In my opinion it is better to carry out the survey every few sessions instead of every session."
-Privacy "Students may think that they will be identified from their IP or email address and may not provide Privacy "Students may think that they will be identified from their IP or email address and may not protheir full opinion in all cases."
+Privacy "Students may think that they will be identified from their IP or email address and may not provide • their full opinion in all cases."